quasarframework/quasar-framework.org/source/guide/quasar-cli.md

 ---
 The Quasar CLI allows you to create new projects in no time, by generating a base application, filled with everything you need to begin working on your application.
 It does most of the heavy-lifting, so you need not concern yourself with the redundant tasks of building the application.

-**You only need Quasar CLI if using the Main Starter Kit**.
-If you want the UMD version, you won't be using it.
+**You only need Quasar CLI if you are using the project initialization feature**.
+If you want the UMD version, you won't be needing it.

 ``` bash
 # Node.js >= 8.9.0 is required.